openprocurement/openprocurement.api/docs/source/lots.rst

 Announcing Multilot tender
 --------------------------

-One have to create Multilot tender into multiple steps.
+One has to create Multilot tender in several steps.
 There should be tender created with items.

 .. sourcecode:: http